canturk/qmtoolbox/README.md

         * Manages the simulation for various input parameters
         * Instantiates a single object from ThermalQM, FockQMP, or CoherentQMP.
 		* Computes required parameters from the dictionary
-		* Obtains simulation results,
+		* Performs the simulation and returns outcomes,
 		* Generates presentation file in LaTeX (beamer).

 #### (c) "qutil.py" consists of
 		- Call-back functions for Hamiltonian (S15)
-		- Modules for data processing and  visual representations
+		- Modules for data processing and  visual representations using matplotlib
-		- Saves data/plots in the destination directory,
+		- Saves data/figures in the destination directory,

 #### (d) "qpar.py" contains a dictionary (pars) for System Parameters.